tests-always-included/wick/formulas/wick-base/README.md

 If the destination is a directory, the file will keep its original name and be copied to the directory.
 When using templates, the templating engine suffix will be stripped off.

-Example:
+If you want the destination directory to be created automatically, make sure you use a `/` at the end of the directory name.
+It will be created with the installed file's owner and a default mode.
+See the notes for the `install-directory` function regarding ownership of directories.

+Examples:

-    # Writes /etc/rc.local from a template
+    # Writes /etc/rc.local from a template.
     install-formula-file --mode=0755 --template rc.local.mo /etc/

-    # Writes a root-only configuration file, renaming it as it is written
+    # Writes a root-only configuration file, renaming it as it is written.
     install-formula-file --mode=0600 --owner=root:root secret.txt /root/super-secret-key.txt

+    # Installs a file into a directory that does not exist.
+    # The directory will be created and owned by "nobody", just like the file.
+    # Note the / at the end of the destination
+    install-formula-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d/

+    # The same as above but the directory will NOT be created automatically
+    # if it doesn't already exist.
+    # If /etc/a/b/c/d exists as a directory then config.ini will be written
+    # to that folder.
+Otherwise, this will create the file /etc/a/b/c/d (not
+    # /etc/a/b/c/d/config.ini), so be careful.
+    install-formula-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d

 ### random-string